codecaiine/microverse-portfolio/README.md

 ## Acknowledgments

-- Tanks to Microverse which give me a chance to join this progam
+- Thanks to Microverse to made it
-- My learning and coding partners
+- learning and coding partners
-- etc

 ## 📝 License